alered87/Graph-Regularization/README.md

 # Graph-Regularization
 In this repository you will find the essentials Matlab scripts to simulating the algorithm proposed in the paper:

-`On-line Learning On Temporal Manifolds` (Marco Maggini, Alessandro Rossi , 2016)
+"On-line Learning On Temporal Manifolds" (Marco Maggini, Alessandro Rossi , 2016)

 ## Functions